 We know that our staff are our greatest asset and we take our role as a good and ethical employer very seriously.

-More than 4,500 valued members of staff work across our sites in a wide range of disciplines, both clinical and non-clinical, and all have the same opportunities and access to development.
+Over 4,000 valued members of staff work across our sites in a wide range of disciplines, both clinical and non-clinical, and all have the same opportunities and access to development.

 We actively encourage continuous learning and development in all parts and levels of the charity.
 We invest significant time and resource in equipping each person for their role with us, to maintain and improve the quality of the care we provide.